hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *Encoding:*

-`FieldElements` scalars are encoded as 32-byte little-endian numbers.
+`FieldElements` scalars are encoded as 254-bits little-endian numbers encoded in a 32-bytes array.
 Curve points are encoded as two components (x, y) that differ in size for each curve group.
-Group 1 `GroupElements` have the form (X, Y) for each 32 little-endian bytes number.
-Group 2 `GroupElements` have the form (X₁, X₂, Y₁, Y₂) each 32 little-endian bytes numbers.
+Group 1 `GroupElements` coordinates have the form (X, Y) each 254 bits little-endian number encoded consecutively in a 64-bytes array.
+Group 2 `GroupElements` coordinates have the form (X₁, X₂, Y₁, Y₂) each 254 bits little-endian number encoded consecutively in a 128-bytes array.

-The point at infinity in all cases is stored at 32-byte 0 value for each component.
+The point at infinity in all cases is stored as all 0 bits for each component.

 ##### Hash to curve Note

-hashing algorithm used by `pairings-api` does need to be the same as one of the hashing algorithms available to smart contracts, and likely one that is available as a precompile on the EVM.
+We will use the try-and-increment hashing technique, which will have an efficient EVM and arkworks implementation.
+This is an implementation on top of arkworks: https://github.com/ARPA-Network/BLS-TSS-Network/blob/main/crates/threshold-bls/src/hash/try_and_increment.rs
+We want to use keccak for the use of hasher.

 ###### *Code Organization Structure:*